The secret to an eye-grabbing flyer design is a striking flyer background image. Before people even read the copy, you need to get their attention.

 Entice homebuyers with background images depicting Pinterest-worthy rooms and stunning exteriors.
 You can use image frames to layer photos on top of each other.
 For example, this real estate flyer template uses circle image frames to show close-up details:

 To prevent the design from looking too busy, a grey color filter has been placed over the background image of this flyer.
 This mutes the background image, allowing the text boxes and accent images to stand out.
-You can create a color overlay in Venngage by adjusting the opacity of your image:
+You can create a color overlay in Venngage by adjusting the opacity of your image with a few clicks!

 Nothing screams summer like a bright blue pool.
 This sunny flyer background image uses complementary colors (colors that sit opposite each other on the color wheel), blue and orange-yellow.
 Check out our guide to picking color palettes for more tips.